• Born on April 10th

 Malorie joined Watsi on July 21st, 2016.
-Five years ago, Malorie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Malorie's most recent donation supported Scovian, a studious 6-year-old girl from Kenya, to fund mobility-restoring clubfoot repair surgery.
+19 other people also joined Watsi on that day!
+Malorie's most recent donation supported Lwin, a 37-year-old woman from Thailand, to fund heart surgery.